 The power of the Commonwealth Minister to give directions to the APVMA under section 10 of the Agricultural and Veterinary Chemicals (Administration) Act extends to giving directions in relation to functions and powers of the APVMA conferred under the applicable provisions of this jurisdiction, and the section applies accordingly.

-[Section 24 amended by No. 8 of 2009 s.
+[Section 24 amended: No. 8 of 2009 s.
 19(4).]

 Part 8 — Miscellaneous